 Jeremiah currently resides in Cleveland Ohio, where he is the General Manager of Data Genomix.
 Data Genomix is an award-winning marketing technology company that brings targeting, analytics, and demonstrable results to industries such as political advertising, civil actions, recruiting, and other instances of hyper-targeted online marketing.
 DG executes digital marketing, conversion, and outreach campaigns with rigorous measurement.
 From strategy & data modeling to media buying & analytics, DG is the pinnacle of hyper-targeted, person-based advertising.
 He was previously with BrandMuscle, a SaaS industry leader in Brand-to-One & distributive marketing.
 Jeremiah is a member of Sacred Heart of Jesus Church in South Euclid.
 He is also a Board Member of Playhouse Square Partners, a young professional group that supports the performing arts in Cleveland and in a particular way elementary schools that have a majority of students below the opportunity divide, to provide theatre programs & education.

-Jonathan is a Birthright Quaker and a lifelong resident of Clinton County.
-He received his Bachelor’s Degree from Ohio Dominican University where he majored in History and minor in Political Science.
+Jonathan is a birthright Quaker and a lifelong resident of Clinton County.
+He received his bachelor’s degree from Ohio Dominican University, where he majored in history and minored in political science.
+He is currently employed with Leadership Clinton as their program coordinator.
+Coming from a banking background, Jonathan has served as the chief business development officer for Wilmington Savings Bank.
+He also holds a real estate license in the State of Ohio, and formerly worked as a realtor with Kersey Real Estate and Auction Company, where he was also an auction assistant.
 Many relatives of Jonathan’s have attended Wilmington College since its founding, from both the McKay side and his mother’s side, the Folands.
-Jonathan is also very active in Wilmington; he is a member of Wilmington City Council, Trustee of Wilmington Friends Meeting, Member of the Antique Power Club, ex officio member of the Clinton County Regional Planning Commission, Past-President of the Chamber of Commerce Board of Directors, and sits on many other boards in various capacities.
+Jonathan is also a very active member of the community in Wilmington; he is a member of Wilmington City Council, a member of the Stewardship and Finance Committee of Wilmington Friends Meeting, where he has also served as a trustee, member of the Antique Power Club, ex officio member of the Clinton County Regional Planning Commission, past-president and current board member of the Chamber of Commerce Board of Directors for Wilmington and Clinton County, and sits on many other boards in various capacities.
+In 2016, Jonathan became a graduate of Leadership Clinton and a recipient of the coveted Oil Can Award in Clinton County.
 In his spare time, Jonathan enjoys working with his antique tractor collection and spending time outside.

 David L. Raizk has a more than half-century affiliation with Wilmington College as student, alumnus, summer theatre co-founder and member of the Board of Trustees.
 A native of Wilmington, David attended the College from 1968 to 1973 and, during that time, became WC’s first president of the Student Government Assn.
 He later co-founded the Wilmington College Summer Festival of Arts, which continues to this day as the Wilmington College/Community Summer Theatre.
 David was a member of the College’s Board of Trustees from 1992 through 2006 and served on three presidential search committees.
 The College conferred upon him an Honorary Doctor of Humane Letters in 2012.